mathhulk/mathhulk.net/README.md

-### mathhulk
+# mathhulk.net
-Landing page on the domain mathhulk.net for listing repositories.
+Landing page on the domain mathhulk.net.
+Can be used for viewing repositories.

+## Credit
-Developed using the following open-source repositories:
+The mathhulk.net website was created using the following open-source repositories:
 * https://github.com/creativetimofficial/argon-design-system
 * https://github.com/FortAwesome/Font-Awesome
 * https://github.com/jquery/jquery